-- AIR: The unit should be located such that unusual quantities of industrial smoke, chemical fumes, salt, or heavy dust.
-Such airborne impurities are carried into the equipment and absorbed by the recirculating water which can form a corrosive solution. - WATER: As water evaporates from the equipment, leaving behind the dissolved solids originally contained in the make-up water.
-These dissolved solids may be either alkaline or acidic and as they are concentrated in the circulating water, they can produce scaling or accelerated corrosion.
+- AIR: The unit should be located such that unusual quantities of industrial smoke, chemical fumes, salt, or heavy dust do not enter the equipment.
+Such airborne impurities entering into the equipment and absorbed by the recirculating water, which can form a corrosive solution. - WATER: As water evaporates from the equipment, dissolved solids are left behind, were originally contained in the make-up water.
+These dissolved solids may be either alkaline or acidic and as they are concentrated in the circulating water, they can cause scaling or accelerated corrosion.